AndersDeath/diary2/000-current.md

 # 07 März - Dotterstrag - Berlin - 534 Tag der Einwanderung - Cold Sunny

-I was talking to people for a whole day
+I was talking to people for a whole day.
+Firstly I had an interview with one guy from